The information below is intended solely for students entering a Master of Science or Advanced Certificate program at NYU Meyers.

 Please refer to the Bursar’s website for important deadlines regarding your tuition bill.

 New York State Public Health Law 2165/2167 states that if you are taking six or more credits in a degree-granting program you must provide proof of immunity to measles, mumps, and rubella and acknowledge receipt of information regarding the disease meningitis.
 Review information and instructions on completing all the requirements.
 You must comply with the University's immunization requirements to remain enrolled in classes.
-The deadline for completion of all health requirements is TBD.
+The spring 2022 deadline for completion of all health requirements is July 15, 2022.

 For more information about the NYU Student Health Insurance plan, please visit the Student Health Insurance website.
 Also, if you currently have insurance that you will keep during your time at NYU, you should determine your eligibility to waive the Student Health Insurance.
 If you elect to waive the NYU health insurance plan, you must complete the Enrollment/Waiver Form online at Enrollment Waiver Form.